4d/docs/docs/Concepts/dt_blob.md

 ```
 **Note for Plug-in developers:** A BLOB parameter is declared as “&O” (the letter “O”, not the digit “0”).

-You cannot use operators on blobs.

 ## Assigning a blob variable to another

-You can assign a blob variable to another:
+You can assign a Blob variable to another:

 **Example:**
 ```4d